whoisjustinngo/tp/docs/DeveloperGuide.md

  * In each `Event`, there is a `List<Tag>` which carries all the `Tag`s which the user has added for the `Event`.
 All the `Tags` which are present in this `List<Tag>` will be displayed in the user interface.

-### Filtering Events

-The implementation for filtering `Event`s is similar to finding an `Event`.
-The command is first parsed by the `FilterScheduleCommandParser` and then executed by the `FilterScheduleCommand`.
-The parser will utilise a `Predicate<Schedule>` to filter the `FilteredList<Schedule>` which is located in `ModelManager` based on any attribute and keywords which the user specifiesd.
-The `Predicate<Schedule>` takes in a keyword of the respective attribute, and only the `Event`s which satisfy the `Predicate<Schedule>` will be displayed to the user in the UI.

-**Aspect: How filtering is done**
-`UniqueScheduleList` is used to keep store in-memory data which wraps an `ObservableList<Schedule>`.
-It is then fed to the Ui to display the filtered `Event` to the user.
-This design provides a clean way for us to filter data using Predicate.

 ### Adding Recurring Events